Hybrid discrete-continuous compilation of trapped-ion quantum circuits with deep reinforcement learning: Methods

 which implies that minimizing $C_{\text{LHS}}(V,U)$ also minimizes $C_{\text{HST}}(V, U)$.
 Other cost functions have been proposed which are based on so-called incoherent learning, i.e., where the quantum computer and the black-box quantum system do not need to interact coherently \cite{jerbi2023power}.

 For gradient-based optimization, we need to differentiate the cost functions $C_{\text{HST}}$ or $C_{\text{LHS}}$ with respect to continuous gate parameters.
 Unfortunately, the gradient method given in Eq.~\eqref{eq:recursive-grad} requires access to the intermediate unitaries, which are generally not available in real-world scenarios.
 Moreover, we do not generally have direct access to the gradient of the unitary operations.
 As a consequence, we need to use the cost function itself to estimate its gradient with respect to the continuous parameters, which proves slower.
 In fact, computing the gradient in Eq.~\eqref{eq:grad_v_alpha} with the method of finite differences requires $2M$ evaluations of the test circuit, where $M$ is the total number of parameters.
-An alternative is represented by parameter-dependent sampling strategies that estimate the gradient via trigonometric interpolation \cite{Wierichs2022}.
+However, finite-difference methods applied to quantum circuits tend to have small signal-to-noise ratios and therefore require large numbers of shots \cite{Kyriienko2021}, especially when compared to sampling strategies that estimate the gradient via trigonometric interpolation \cite{Wierichs2022, bittel2022fast}.

 Let us now consider the specific case of trapped ions with the gate set introduced in Section \ref{sec:gateset}.
 There are three different types of gates ($Z$, MS and $C_{xy}$), with four types of parameters shifts: the three rotation angles of the $Z$ gate, the MS gate and the $C_{xy}$ gate, respectively, and the phase term $\phi$ of the MS and $C_{xy}$ gates, which is the same for both unitaries (see also Appendix \ref{appx:parametershift}). \\